tarnjit458/HomeFinder/ProjectJournal.md

 11/23

-1. I worked on implementing Sell and Rent out, and House detail API.
+1. I worked on implementing send application, delete application, and show application API.

-2. I will work on Sell-Buy, and Rent-Rend Out applicaion.
+2. I will work on add favorite, delete favorite API.

 3. No tasks are blocked on my end.